Project Youth

 BE A LEADER

 If you are interested in planning the event, please apply to be a Program Director for Project Youth.
 Time commitment is flexible!
 Event planning happens throughout Fall and Winter semesters.
 A few volunteers involved in planning commit 1-3 hours weekly during Fall and Winter semesters at any time during the week.
-Contact the current program directors by phone or email projectyouth@byu.edu
+Contact the current program directors by phone or email projectyouth@byu.edu with any questions.

 Volunteer Leader Description: There are two kinds of leadership positions: Lead Program Director and Program Director.
 A program only has one Lead Program Director, but multiple Program Directors.
 Leaders are generally responsible for overseeing recruitment, retention, and reflection with volunteers.
 They also coordinate service with community partners and ensure their program runs smoothly.
 Volunteer leaders may also share the responsibilities of volunteers as outlined in the Volunteer Description.
 For more information, visit our section called Be a Leader!